 fantasy politics fantasy congress draft states draft politicians US news draft states current events in teaching news for school classroom social studies games online US geography games US states game fantasy politics fantasy sports for school interactive social studies news game for students improve student news habits current events game fantasy politics fantasy politics fantasy politics

-How does the scoring work for states?
+How does the scoring work for Fantasy Politics?

 Players automatically score points every 8 hours (starting at 3am central) if their states are MENTIONED in the New York Times.
 They also score points if their states are TRENDING on Twitter: The Top 5 states on Twitter get 10 points, the next 5 states receive 9 points, and so on.